QAStudio-Dev/studio/docs/TOTP_KEY_ROTATION.md

 }
 ```

+**Current Implementation**: Versions 1 and 2 both use `TOTP_ENCRYPTION_KEY` with different algorithms (v1=CBC, v2=GCM).
+This allows algorithm migration without key change.

 ### Step 4: Deploy Code Changes

 Deploy the updated code to all environments.
 At this point:

-- New secrets will be encrypted with the new key (v2)
+- New secrets will be encrypted with the new key (v3 in the example above)
-- Old secrets can still be decrypted with the old key (v1)
+- Old secrets can still be decrypted with the original key (v1 and v2)

 ### Step 5: Re-encrypt Existing Secrets